Jil Littlejohn: Captivating an Audience with Personality & Colors

 The Case Study

 Jil Littlejohn is a leader in her community and she’d been planning to write a book about her journey for a while.
 She’s held various roles in the Greenville, South Carolina area, such as Mayor Pro Tem, Urban League President, and more.
 She’s even been a speaker at national companies, such as Michelin, United Way, and BMW.
 She’s been seen in publications like Ebony, USA Today and Essence.
-Jil’s old website was 100% politically-focused, so it barely scratched the surface of how accomplished she was.
+Jil’s old brand was 100% politically-focused, so it barely scratched the surface of how accomplished she was.

-She wanted a new website that showed more than her political background because she wanted to do more speaking engagements, sell the new book she wanted to publish, and create a new coaching program.
+She wanted a new brand that showed more than her political background because she wanted to do more speaking engagements, sell the new book she wanted to publish, and create a new coaching program.
 Jil needed a designer who could help her create the website she needed to position herself as more than just a political figure, fully showing off all aspects of her personal brand.

 Jil had plans to launch her book in early 2019 and she also wanted to start obtaining coaching clients.
 She started seeking out a professional who could assist her in developing a unique vision for her brand.